-- Less spending to receive the sign-up bonus.
+- Less spending to receive the welcome offer.
 New applicants receive 20,000 miles, worth $200, after spending $1,000 within the first three months of account opening.

 - No foreign transaction fees.
 There are no fees imposed on transactions processed outside of the U.S., unlike many cards that charge as much as a 3% fee on these purchases.